-4 In the case where the tool operator is the tool owner, or is not working for an employer, the tool operator assumes the responsibilities of the employer.
+&lt;sup>4 In the case where the tool operator is the tool owner, or is not working for an employer, the tool operator assumes the responsibilities of the employer.

-- 6.1.1 The tool manufacturer or distributor shall make available written information on the proper maintenance instructions to follow for each tool.
-Such instructions are traditionally provided in the form of printed booklets, but other media may be used. - 6.1.2 The employer, tool owner and tool operator5 are responsible for: - 6.1.2.1 ensuring that the tool maintenance instructions are available to the appropriate personnel. - 6.1.2.2 proper maintenance of all tools in their possession.
+- 6.1.2 The employer, tool owner and tool operator are responsible for: - 6.1.2.1 Ensuring that the tool maintenance instructions are available to the appropriate personnel. - 6.1.2.2 Proper maintenance of all tools in their possession.